 Support for Positivity and Mental Health – The key to overcoming this challenge is to halt the spread of the virus, and the best way to do this is to stay home.
 However, social isolation can be difficult on our mental health.
 We will provide links, resources, and ideas to prevent feelings of isolation and to help focus energies on personal growth and reconnection.

-Support for At-Risk Residents – We are working with our partners in the business community to find ways to best help our vulnerable, at-risk populations such as seniors, the mobility challenged, and the immunodeficient.
+Support for At-Risk Residents – We are working with our partners at the Mission Safeway to deliver groceries to our vulnerable, at-risk populations such as seniors, the mobility challenged, and the immunodeficient.
 If you fit this description, please reach out to email@example.com and we will get back to you ASAP to help you place your order.

 Support for our health care workers – Perhaps the single most at-risk population are the heroic and beleaguered health care workers working double shifts on the front lines.
 The CBMCA hopes to ease their burdens in whatever small ways we can.